-Developing modern software applications is important for every growing business.
-Since you’re reading this, you must know that Javascript is the most used backend technology.
+Developing modern software applications is vital for every growing business.
+As you’re reading this, you’re likely aware that JavaScript stands as one of the most commonly used backend technologies.

 What is Node.js?